Priyanshusinhaa/Super-Circuit/README.md

              pip install qiskit

-2. Choose a circuit from the library (Images are attached below).
-Suppose, you choose Circuit 3
+2. Now, we've to choose a circuit from the library (Images are mentioned below).
+Suppose, we choose Circuit 3
-3. Go to the repo of Circuit3 and download circuit3.py
+3. then, We've to go to the repo of Circuit3 and download circuit3.py
-4. Call the class function by below commands
+4. Use the class methods to call circuit as per your need.

  Although, I recommend you to install it in a virtual environment.
 It will help you to develop your project independently.
 Below are examples of how to use it.